Blankeos/authentication-practice/readme.md

 New stuff i learned here:

-- mongoose-encryption
+- Level 2. mongoose-encryption
-- md5
+- Level 3. md5
-- bcrypt
+- Level 5. bcrypt
-- passport
+- 4. passport
-- OAuth
+- 5. OAuth

-## mongoose-encryption (Level 2 - Database Encryption)
+## ► mongoose-encryption (Level 2 - Database Encryption)

 `npm install mongoose-encryption`

 - It's basically an encryption library that I can use to encrypt and decrypt models.
 I'm not sure what to models are specifically, but it's kind of used as a way to access collections in mongodb so I would much prefer to refer to them as collections.
 - Encryption is a weak way to secure passwords because it's you can encrypt and decrypt it if you have the secret key.

-## md5 (Level 3 Hashing Passwords)
+## ► md5 (Level 3 Hashing Passwords)

 `npm install md5`